– Super Technika III 23 | Linhof | 1951 –

 There is also an angular offset for parallax correction set according to distance lens to subject.
 Finally there is a scale that shows how far the lens is focused.
 In the picture above, those numbers in red show the distance in feet.
 This scale automatically corrects for any of the original lenses.
 I believe that few people focus using a scale because of the difficulty in measuring that distance from the object to lens.
 But currently, with laser meters, this has become very easy and I have used and found the method very simple and safe.
 Of course, with the rangefinder this is superfluous.
 I believe that this scale, in the case of Linhof, was more intended to be used in combination with the depth-of-field tables.

 Still for hand held photography, the cable release positioned in the upper left corner of the camera is very useful, leaving the photographer’s thumb in a good position to trigger it.
 The leather strap is not very comfortable and works more to carry the camera around, with its 2 kg, than for shooting.
 The very ideal is a complete handgrip.
 It’s the same as Linhof’s large format.
-But the difficult thing is to find the locker that stays in the camera to accept that grip.
-But the locker for leather handle is not the same, unfortunately.
+But if you have a grip and two cameras, you also need two bases that accept the grip and a loose base is very difficult to find.

 Using the wide angle 65 mm